 Therefore, the Belarusian Government has taken significant steps for promoting ADR for the settlement of disputes between parties.

 However, from the other side, the government is considering amendments to the local laws that are supposed to increase state control over domestic arbitration courts.
 In particular, these amendments should, among other things, prohibit the use of so-called “pocket arbitration institutions” for the settlement of disputes by affiliated parties.

 After the adoption of the Law on Domestic Arbitration Courts2 in July 2011 and the relevant sub-laws regulating the procedure of the establishment and registration of arbitration institutions, the number of arbitration institutions registered in Belarus significantly increased.
 There are currently more than 30 arbitration institutions; the oldest and most popular of which is the International Arbitration Court at the Belarusian Chamber of Commerce and Industry (IAC), which was established in 1994.

 The IAC handles all types of commercial disputes between local and foreign companies, except disputes that are non-arbitrable under Belarusian law (e.g., disputes relating to rights over immovable property located in Belarus, privatization contracts, IP rights, etc.).
 The IAC also reviews commercial disputes between local companies.

-In addition to that, another international arbitration institution – the Chamber of Arbitrators at the Belarusian Union of Lawyers renewed its activity in 2020 and adopted its new arbitration rules, which are based on UNCITRAL Arbitration Rules.
+In addition, another international arbitration institution, the Chamber of Arbitrators at the Belarusian Union of Lawyers, renewed its activity in 2020 and adopted its new arbitration rules, which are based on UNCITRAL Arbitration Rules.
 It has the same broad jurisdiction as the IAC and is supposed to be its main competitor.

 Law of the Republic of Belarus No. 279-Z on the International Arbitration Court dated 9 July 1999 (as amended).